 Addressing Your Feelings: How To Deal With Guilt

-Types Of Guilt
+Common Types Of Guilt

-Guilt For Something You Didn't Do
+Something You Didn't Do

 While some forms of guilt result from our thoughts and actions, there are also forms of guilt that focus more on what we didn't do or what we could have done differently in any given situation.
 For example, there may be times when you feel guilty for not doing enough for someone.
 If you have a family and friends who is ill, you might feel guilty for not being able to be there for them as much as you would like due to other obligations.
 If you are dealing with this type of guilt, try to separate your desire and ability to help from your guilt.

 The Problem With Guilt

-Carrying unhealthy guilt can give you a warped sense of yourself, creating a sense of low self-worth, which can negatively impact your emotional well-being over time.
-This kind of guilt is insidious and self-destructive.
-You can also find your anger and resentment toward yourself and others.
+Carrying unhealthy guilt can give you a warped sense of yourself and create a feeling of low self-worth, which can negatively impact your emotional well-being over time.
+This kind of guilt can be insidious and self-destructive.
+This guilt may also lead to anger and resentment toward yourself and others.
 When guilt becomes consuming, it may negatively impact your relationships with others because you are focused on yourself and your negative feelings, rather than considering how you are interacting with others in the present moment.

 Ways To Effectively Address Guilt